 Take your payments off ‘pause’

-While it might be tempting to take advantage of these last weeks of the moratorium, making your regular payment — or paying more than you usually do — is a smart idea if you can afford it.
+While it might be tempting to use the remaining months of the moratorium to remain "on break" from your student loans, continuing to make your regular payments — or paying more than you usually do — is a smart idea if you can afford it.

-Since the interest rates on federal student loans are currently frozen at 0%, any payment you make now will go entirely toward the principal of your loan.
+Since the interest rates on federal student loans are frozen at 0%, any payments you make now will go entirely toward the principal of your loan.

 That means you’ll be able to take a much bigger chunk out of your debt than you normally would.

-Keep in mind that if you’ve got private student loans you’re likely still responsible for your normal payments unless your lender has offered you a forbearance period.
+Keep in mind that if you’ve got private student loans — from a nongovernment lender — you’re likely still responsible for your normal payments unless your lender has offered you a forbearance period.

 Even then, your loan will be accruing interest, so you should continue to make your regular payments if possible.

 Refinance private loans